Ireland is a fantastic place, affordable enough to go around in 2-3 weeks.

 Despite the tip that I just gave you, you will see that the days are very busy.
 So choose what you like best and enjoy Ireland.

-I will show you our itinerary; I will break down each place with more details in other posts.
+I will show you our itinerary and break down each place with more details in other posts.
 Otherwise, this would take forever to read.

 Day 1.
 County Wexford or Dublin

 If you arrive by ferry to Ireland, you will likely arrive at Rosslare (ferries are usually cheaper).
-In this case, my recommendation is that you start your visit in this area and head south, and make your road trip clockwise.
+In this case, I recommend starting your visit in this area, heading south, and making your road trip clockwise.

 If you arrive in Ireland by plane to Dublin, I recommend staying at least two days to get to know the Irish capital and then continue your journey south, clockwise.